emilyconway/uom_policy_dataset/Visiting Research Student Policy (Oct 2019).md

 h) In exceptional circumstances, where a School or research group has a collaborative arrangement with a peer institution, a student may be allowed to attend for up to one year with approval from the Head of School.
 In these circumstances, the student will be recorded on Campus Solutions as a ‘Research Partner Student’.
 The collaborative arrangement must show evidence of strong strategic links with the peer institution, through areas such as research grants, recently published collaborative papers or student exchanges.

-# 2.2 Attendance Requirements for International Visiting Research Students
+# 2.2 The following attendance requirements apply to international Visiting Research Students who require a visa to study in the UK

 [Please refer to the immigration scenarios document provided by the Student Immigration Team for further details]